dbutz/SchoolSite-Pro-Docs/dataManagement/whatData.md

-Additionally, the following datasets are optional and not necessary to run the application, but can help you with other features in SchoolSite:
+Additionally, the following datasets are optional and not necessary to run the application, but can help you with other features in SchoolSite Pro: